TheDarKnight46/LabSeq/README.md

 The Quarkus app is now running at http://localhost:8080.

 Inserting the number in the number box of the GUI and pressing `Calculate` will make a call to the service and the result will appear.

+## Frontend - Creating GUI using HTML and JavaScript

+HTML and JavaScript were used to create the frontend of the service, directly in the `index.html` file.

+The only purpose of this GUI is to call the service via its **endpoint**.

+It is presented when accessing http://localhost:8080.

 ## REST API Documentation